-The composite uses a custom benchmark comprising 25% S&P 500 Index / 25% MSCI ACWI Index / 25% HFRI Equity Hedge Index / 25% Bloomberg Intermediate U.S. Government/Credit Bond Index, rebalanced monthly.
-The S&P 500 Index is a broad market index that tracks the performance of 500 stocks from major industries of the U.S. economy.
-This index is generally considered representative of the U.S. large capitalization market.
+The composite uses a custom benchmark comprising 25% S&P 500 Low Volatility High Dividend Index / 25% MSCI ACWI Index / 25% HFRI Equity Hedge Index / 25% Bloomberg U.S. Intermediate Aggregate Bond Index, rebalanced monthly.
+As of 10/1/2022 the benchmark composition was retroactively changed for all presented periods with the 25% allocation to Russell 1000 Value Index replaced by S&P 500 Low Volatility High Dividend Index.
+The S&P 500 Low Volatility High Dividend index measures the performance of the 50 least-volatile high dividend-yielding stocks in the S&P 500.
+The index is designed to serve as a benchmark for income-seeking investors in the U.S. equity market.
 MSCI ACWI Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets around the globe, including the United States.
 The HFRI Equity Hedge Index is a fund-weighted index of strategies that maintain positions both long and short in primarily equity and equity derivative securities.
-The Bloomberg U.S. Intermediate Government/Credit Bond Index measures the performance of U.S. Dollar-denominated U.S. Treasuries, government-related and investment grade U.S. corporate securities that have a remaining maturity of greater than one year and less than ten years.
+The Bloomberg U.S. Intermediate Aggregate Bond Index measures the performance of the U.S. investment-grade bond market while removing the longer maturity portions of the broad market benchmarks.
+The index invests in a wide spectrum of public, investment-grade, taxable, fixed income securities in the U.S.- including government, corporate, and international dollar-denominated bonds, as well as mortgage-backed and asset-backed securities, all with maturities of more than one year.
 All benchmark returns are shown on a total return basis and assume that all cash distributions, such as dividends, are reinvested.
 The volatility of the indices identified in this report may be materially different from the volatility of the model portfolios presented by EquityCompass.
-Indices are unmanaged, do not reflect fees and expenses, and it is not possible to invest directly in an index.
+Indices are unmanaged, do not reflect fees and expenses, and are not available for direct investment.